wxMaxima-developers/wxmaxima/Compiling.md

     update-alternatives --config x86_64-w64-mingw32-g++

-(For 32 bit the same works for the 32 bit compiler `i686-w64-mingw32-g++`.)
+(For 32 bit the same works for the 32 bit crosscompiler `i686-w64-mingw32-g++`.)

 ### Documentation of the source

-An html version of wxMaxima's documentation can be found at https://www.peterpall.de/wxMaxima/html/index.xhtml
+An HTML version of wxMaxima's source code documentation can be found at https://www.peterpall.de/wxMaxima/html/index.xhtml

 A local version of the documentation of wxMaxima's source can be